4. Mechanical Assembly

 4.1.
 General advices and warnings

 - There are two kinds of rivets.
 The grey ones and the others.
-Grey rivets are longer to be able to be inserted in the motor axis, at the opposite side of the horn.
+Grey rivets are longer to be able to be inserted in the motor axis, at the opposite side of the horn (black revolving circle).

 - Use the OLLO Tool for putting and removing rivets easily.

 - Do not forget to put wires between motors while building the robot!
 Each motor, except the last, must have two wires; one connected to the previous motor and the other to the next (there is no importance on the connector choice).

 - Always make sure the zero angle mark is facing the top of the motor before assembling them!
 Otherwise your Poppy Ergo Jr will look all weird.

 - Every motor horns (black revolving circle) are facing the left side of the robot.
 It is a convention but it will define the orientation of your motors.